Salem, Oregon

 Study Finds Low Tree Canopy on Salem Streams

-Salem has approximately 90 miles of streams flowing through it, with most of the streamside area being privately owned.
-In 2009, Salem conducted its first streamside survey to determine the amount of tree canopy that shades the streams.
-This study was recently updated using imagery from 2018.
-The study measured the tree canopy and shade within 30 feet of the stream in 10-foot segments.
-The findings were as follows:
+Salem has about 90 miles of streams running through it, most of which are next to private properties.
+In 2009, the city conducted its first survey to check how much shade trees provide to the streams.
+This survey was updated in 2018 using new images.
+The study looked at the tree canopy and shade within 30 feet of the streams, divided into 10-foot sections.
+Here are the findings:

 -

-High Shade: 54 percent of stream reaches and land within 10-, 20-, and 30-foot buffers were over 75 percent shaded.
+High Shade: 54 percent of the stream areas had over 75 percent shade.

 -

-Mid-Level Shade: 28 percent of stream reaches and land within 10-, 20-, and 30-foot buffers had shade between 25 percent and 75 percent.
+Mid-Level Shade: 28 percent of the stream areas had shade between 25 percent and 75 percent.

 -

-Low Shade: 18 percent of stream reaches and land within 10-, 20-, and 30-foot buffers had less than 25 percent shade.
+Low Shade: 18 percent of the stream areas had less than 25 percent shade.

-The next tree canopy and shade analysis is scheduled for 2029 and will include results from the 2021 ice storm.
+The next study on tree canopy and shade will take place in 2029 and will include information from the 2021 ice storm.

 The Role of Streamside Property Owners

-Streamside property owners play a vital role in helping protect the health of the streams flowing through Salem.
-Increasing shade is just one of the goals the City of Salem has for improving stream health.
-This page provides information on regulations to protect streams as well as resources for streamside property owners.
+People who own property next to streams play an important role in keeping the streams healthy.
+Increasing shade is one of the goals the City of Salem has to improve stream health.
+This page offers information on rules to protect streams and resources for property owners.

 City Regulations

-Find information on City of Salem regulations and guidelines regarding riparian areas, native plants, and more.
+You can find information about City of Salem regulations and guidelines regarding streamside areas, native plants, and more:

 -